Inspiration from Willian Bernstein's "If You Can".

 So what is a "six+ month emergency fund"?
 This is an amount of money sufficient to sustain you for at least six months in the event of a job loss.

-For the person who doesn't want to track their expenses, and/or hates math, or thinking in general: this is half a year's gross salary.
+For the person who doesn't want to track their expenses, and/or hates math, or thinking in general: this is half a year's net salary.
 Given that we've already established that you will spend much less than you make, half a year's gross salary will be well over six months of living expenses.
 But more is better, and hey, you avoided having to think about it.

 I'd recommend taking this a step further: put the money in a dedicated account at a separate financial institution (than you normally use).
 Best case is you generally forget about this money, except when you really need it.
 This money cannot be used to buy new toys, such as an iPad.